 As a composer, Drew has participated in many different master classes with composers including Martin Bresnick, Dave Metzger, Chen Yi, Gabriel Prokofiev, and Lisa Neher.
 Beyond master classes, Drew has participated in the Oregon Bach Festival Composers Symposium, and the Fear No Music Young Composers Project.
-For their SATB setting of the Poem In Flanders Fields by Lieutenant Colonel John McCrae, Drew won 1st place in the Washington State Music Teachers Association Young Composers Project for the 11th grade division.
+For their SATB setting of the Poem In Flanders Fields by Lieutenant Colonel John McCrae, Drew won 1st place in the Washington State Music Teachers Association Young Composers Project.
+They currently reside in Vancouver, Washington.
 In addition to composing, Drew is a vocalist, pianist, ukulele player, engraver, and poet.
-They love women’s Soccer and are a tech and fashion enthusiast.
+They love women’s soccer and are a tech and fashion enthusiast.

 They are currently a member of Portland Symphonic Choir, Raindrop New Music, and studying voice/composition with Lisa Neher.

 Drew holds a MMus in Contemporary Music and a BMus in Contemporary Music from Western Oregon University and has studied composition with: Kevin Walczyk, James Reddan, Carlos Velez, Bill Whitley, Dave Averre, and Elizabeth Ackerman.